monkeysppp/VBCoachNotes/drills/CircuitsDrills/CircuitsDrills.md

   <li>The left blocker transitions right to the right blocker, both blockers jump</li>
   <li>Both blockers transition left and block</li>
   <li>Both blockers transition right and block</li>
-  <li>The footwork should focus on the players getting their outside foot turned back in toward the centre of the opposition court</li>
   <li>The left blocker replaces the right blocker, and the right blocker peels off and joins the back of the queue</li>
 </ul>